vitagroup-ps/deployment-ttp/README.md

   * Password: `gics-admin`

 One domain (MII) is preconfigured containing the consent of the 4 patients registered with pseudonyms in gPAS.

+## ePIX Web

+The ePIX web frontend can be reached on  `http://ttp:8080/epix-web`.

+Default user:
+  * Username: `epix-admin`
+  * Password: `epix-admin`

+Two domains (KIS, MPI) is preconfigured containing 4 MPI IDs each.

 ## Requests FHIR
 ### Obtain an Access Token via client_credentials flow